Arksine/moonraker/docs/api_changes.md

 This document keeps a record of all changes to Moonraker's web APIs.
+### December 30th 2020
+- Some additional fields are now reported in the response to `GET /machine/update/status`.

 ### November 28th 2020
 - The following new endpoints are available when the `[update_manager]`